davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v006 explores segments with cutree(k=7)
 * OpenMeteoEDA_202306_v006 explores city-season by segment with cutree(k=3)
 * OpenMeteoEDA_202306_v006 adds labels to plot
+* OpenMeteoEDA_202306_v006 adds plot with cluster as denominator